varnish/Varnish-Book/varnish_book.rst

 Getting Started
 ===============

-In this chapter, you will:
+In this section, you will:

 - Install Varnish and Apache
 - Configure Varnish to use Apache as backend